 This book is now published.
 You can still pledge, but you won't get listed as a supporter in the back.

-Our thanks, access to the author's shed & your name in the back of the book
+Our thanks and your name in the back of the book

-ebook edition (DRM free, available in three major formats) and access to Adam's shed
+Ebook edition (DRM free, available in three major formats)

-Two invites to the launch party in London, a signed 1st edition hardback, e-book edition, and access to the shed
+Two invites to the launch party in London, a signed 1st edition hardback and the ebook edition

 Lunch with Adam before attending a lecture at a central London venue, plus everything at Launch Party level.